Meghali-Nandi/Tensorport_Distributed_Tensorflow/README.md

 2. Cluster
 3. Workers

 For using it, one needs to make the computation graph according to the requirements, rest is done in the code.
-Just copy the copy and make the necessary changes commented out.
+Just copy the code and make the necessary changes commented out in it.

  Happy Coding!